+44 (0) 20 7421 8007

-Diane Mundill is an experienced junior who accepts instructions for both the defence and the Crown across a full range of criminal matters.
-Diane’s practice covers, in particular cases alleging drug supply and production, conspiracy to commit dishonesty type offences (theft, burglary, fraud and money laundering), violent offences and sexual offences.
-She also has a strong practice in matters of domestic abuse matters, whether involving allegations of physical abuse, controlling behaviour or harassment type offences.
+Diane has a mixed practice easily transitioning between instructions from the Crown and defending those accused of offences.
+Her practice covers, in particular, cases alleging drug supply and production, dishonesty type offences (theft, burglary, fraud and money laundering) and violent offences.
+Additionally, she has a strong practice in matters of domestic abuse, whether involving allegations of sexual abuse, physical violence, controlling and coercive behaviour or stalking and harassment.

 After completing her studies Diane spent time at the Oklahoma County Public Defender’s Office as an Amicus Intern assisting the lawyers acting for defendants facing the death penalty.